KonnorRogers/personal-site/src/_posts/2022-03-13-converting-a-callback-to-a-promise.md

 ---
 title: Converting a callback to a promise
-categories: ["javascript", "webdev"]
+categories: javascript, webdev
 date: 2022-03-13 01:45:42 UTC
 description: |
   Sometimes you want your synchronous function to run asynchronously.
-Perhaps you want to run multiple...---
+Perhaps you want to run multiple...
+---

 Sometimes you want your synchronous function to run asynchronously.
 Perhaps you want to run multiple functions asynchronously using something like `Promise.allSettled` or `Promise.all`.